revmischa/udo/README.md

 Deleted LaunchConfig qa-webapp

 # delete and recreate ASgroup, super easy brain-dead way to reprovision a cluster
-$ script/udo asg reload prod worker
+$ udo asg reload prod worker
 Are you sure you want to tear down the prod-worker ASgroup and recreate it? (y/n) y Reloading ASgroup prod-worker
 Deleting... this may take a few minutes...